Shuhaibm/Calendar/README.md

 I will stop wasting paper and take advantage of technology by creating a calendar application.
 I will use this application instead of what I have been doing up until now.
-The application will present a monhtly calendar, where the user can add items to a specific day, and check them off when they have been completed.
+The application will present a monthly calendar, where the user can add items to a specific day, and check them off when they have been completed.

+w
 ## User Stories
 - As a user, I want to be able to add an objective to any day in my Calendar
 - As a user, I want to be able to check off an objective and mark it complete
 - As a user, I want to be able to remove an objective from a day in my Calendar
-- As a user, I want to be able to be able to select a month and its corresponding calendar